felixSchl/gh-preview/README.md

 likely to remain wishes for the future to come.

 * [ ] Show the caret in the output
-* [ ] Anchor tag support for permalinks in headings
 * [ ] Implement `:GhPreviewOpenBrowser` command for vim
 * [ ] Implement `:GhPreviewStart` command for vim
 * [ ] Implement `:GhPreviewStop` command for vim